bruhmastir/library/docs/vacc_documents/policies/controller_operations_policy.md

 The Arabian vACC uses the VATSIM ATC booking system for event bookings.
 This system ensures uninterrupted ATC services for participating pilots.

-### Expression of Interest and Confirmation Process
+### Expression of Interest

 Controllers express interest in events via the Arabian vACC Discord forum.
-The event marketing team publishes the roster 3-12 hours before the event.

-### Event Roster

-The roster is posted in the "rostering" channel on Discord at least 3 hours before the event starts.
-Controllers will be confirmed in the VATSIM ATC system.

-### Event Booking Rules
+#### Expression of Interest Rules
 * Controllers may only express interest for positions they are authorized to control.
 * Expressions of interest must be made exclusively through Discord.
 * Positions may be re-assigned based on event needs.
 * Controllers will be prioritized for events they have not participated in recently.

+### Event Roster
+The roster is posted in the "rostering" channel on Discord at least 3 hours before the event starts.
+Controllers will be confirmed in the VATSIM ATC system.

 ### Controllers Unable to Attend Their Rostered Slot